openblockchains/austrian-blockchain-whitepapers/README.md

 (†) If you have news on the scam or historic price data, please let us know.

-Token:  PAN
-Type: Ethereum #20 / Utility
+Token:  PAN - Ethereum #20 / Utility

 ![](i/tweet-bitpanda.png)